RabbitAtHope/rabbitathope.github.io/_posts/2025-05-15-an-actually-useful-security-checklist.md

 <details markdown="1">
 <summary>Expand...</summary>

 The default Apache error page exposes version information and shows exactly what version and build of Apache you have on your server.
-To conceal this information, you should create a custom error page and set it as the default error page in the Apache configuration file:
+To conceal this information, you should create a custom error page and set it as the default error page in the Apache configuration file.

+##### Debian/Ubuntu:

 ```console
 (editor) /etc/apache2/sites-enabled/(config files)